24 Oct 2017 by Olga Brighton

 When you travel overseas, there are four things that you need to protect most – your personal safety, your travel documents like passport and visa, your mobile phone and your money.
-While the security of other valuables is also important, the consequences of having your travel documents and identification papers stolen can serious delays and inconvenience.
+While the security of other valuables is also important, the consequences of having your travel documents and identification papers stolen can cause serious delays and inconvenience.
 You might be denied travel, or be severely delayed leaving your location.

 Keeping your wallet or valuables in your rear pocket when you’re out and about around the city will definitely attract pickpockets.